rootmos/h/README.md

 [inspected and converted into a relevant landlock rules code snippet](tools/landlockc) which is then included and applied in the main program.

-Continuing the same wrinkle into the [`hsh`](hsh) project: which [executes a `bash`](https://man.archlinux.org/man/core/man-pages/fexecve.3.en) in the same security setting as the other script hosts programs.
+Continuing the same wrinkle into the [`hsh`](hsh) project which [executes a `bash`](https://man.archlinux.org/man/core/man-pages/fexecve.3.en) in the same security setting as the other script hosts programs produce another complication.
-Being a fully-fledged shell do-it-all binary it desires to link quite a bit of dynamic libraries, which in turn desire even more of that shared binary
+Being a fully-fledged shell it desires to link quite a bit of dynamic libraries, which in turn desire even more of that shared binary goodness.
-goodness: `ldd /bin/bash` expose the end of their desire:
+[`ldd /bin/bash`](https://man.archlinux.org/man/ldd.1) expose the extent of their desire:
 ```
      linux-vdso.so.1 (0x00007ffe3bed2000)
      libreadline.so.8 => /usr/lib/libreadline.so.8 (0x00007f45e8bcc000)